Updated on May 5, 2022

 Oakland, CA

-Live in Oakland, CA, for any amount of time and you’ll quickly learn about Temescal Brewing’s Queer First Fridays.
-In fact, I visited Queer First Fridays with my wife the weekend after I first moved from NYC to CA in March of 2020.
-Actually, it was the last public gathering I went to before the COVID-19 pandemic forced breweries and taprooms to shut down.
+Live in Oakland, CA, for any amount of time, and you’ll quickly learn about Temescal Brewing’s Queer First Fridays.
+In fact, I visited Queer First Fridays with my wife the weekend after moving from NYC to CA in March 2020.
+Actually, it was the last public gathering I went to before the global pandemic forced breweries and taprooms to shut down.

-The event, held monthly on the first Friday of each month (prior to COVID), brings together Queer musicians and drinkers to celebrate in a night uniquely Queer.
+The event, held monthly on the first Friday of each month, brings together Queer musicians and drinkers to celebrate a night uniquely Queer.
 The event gained popularity in the area for crafting a safe space for Queer folks to hang out with friends and listen to great music while also enjoying incredible beer.
-These vibrant often wild nights were the brainchild of then-bar manager Theresa Bale, who planned the inaugural Queer First Fridays as her birthday party.
-Without a place specifically for the Queer community to congregate outside of late-night clubs none too concerned with craft beer, Bale created her dream Queer party that married the two.
-And the Queer community took notice with over 500 people showing up to dance and drink at the first Queer First Fridays.
-Although Bale has since left Temescal, her legacy lives on—the first post-pandemic Queer First Fridays returned on April 2nd, 2021.
+These vibrant, often wild nights were the brainchild of then-bar manager Theresa Bale, who planned the inaugural Queer First Fridays as her birthday party.
+Without a place precisely for the Queer community to congregate outside of late-night clubs, none too concerned with craft beer, Bale created her dream Queer party that married the two.
+And the Queer community took notice, with over 500 people showing up to dance and drink at the first Queer First Fridays.

 Ten Eyck Brewing